-Canvas is SCNM's cloud-based course management system that supports both traditional and online learning.
+Canvas is Sonoran University's cloud-based course management system that supports both traditional and online learning.
 It allows instructors to post grades, lectures, supplemental materials, and assignments online while allowing students to have instant access to coursework on all of their devices.
 Canvas also serves as a tool to facilitate communication between students and faculty.
-The Canvas course management system be accessed directly canvas.scnm.edu can at https://scnm.instructure.com/login/canvas or by following the link on MySCNM.
+The Canvas course management system can be accessed directly at Canvas.sonoran.edu https://scnm.instructure.com/login/canvas or by following the link on MySonoran.
 For training on maximizing your Canvas experience, please see the New Student Orientation Course.